German Football Association: Members

 Direct members of the DFB are only its five regional associations and its 21 state associations, along with the German Football League, whereas the clubs participating in the German football league system are members of the state associations covering their district.
 Today, more than 25,000 clubs are organised in those state associations, fielding nearly 170,000 teams with over two million active players and totalling over six million members, the largest membership of any single sports federation in the world.
-The Association governs 870,000 female members and 8,600 female teams.
+The Association governs 870,000 male members and 8,600 female teams.

 Regional and state associations

 The DFB is organised into five regional associations, which themselves are sub-divided into 21 state associations.
 These associations typically have their boundaries run along the borders of the German states, with the exception of some states (North Rhine-Westphalia, Rhineland-Palatinate, and Baden-Württemberg) having up to three state associations covering different areas of such state.